Bleuje/ocaml-mesh-plot/README.md

 ![image](https://raw.githubusercontent.com/Bleuje/ocaml-mesh-plot/master/pictures/shadertest.jpg)

 ## Scalar functions
-If we can draw colors when given values on vertices, let's see which values we can give. **meshScalarFunctions.ml** contains many examples of functions (they end with *_value*) that can be applied to meshes to can scalar values on the whole mesh.
+If we can draw colors when given values on vertices, let's see which values we can give.
+The module **`MeshFunctions`** from *meshScalarFunctions.ml* contains many examples of functions (they end with *_value*) that can be applied to meshes to can scalar values on the whole mesh.
 They either return `VertexValues` of a float array (values for each vertex), or `PolygonValues` of a float array (values for each triangle). `setColorArrayFromValues gstyle f mesh` will work on both cases.

 - `constant_value c`and `height_value`are quite explicit.
 - Some other functions perform a BFS or DFS on the mesh, you can put the index of the starting vertex as argument (without it takes a random start).
 Those functions either return the time when the vertex was visited, or the depth from start, on each vertex.
 Therefore the function names are `bfsCount_value`, `dfsCount_Value`, `bfsDepth_value`, `dfsDepth_value`.